 There is a multi-layered sense of diffidence and tension involved in discussing “morality” and “justice” in the post-truth era.
 Nevertheless, how should we design a society inclusive of “future/there/they” given that the human mind is susceptible to the power of “now/here/we,” and how should the humanities and social sciences address this question?
 This is the imminent challenge that places a great deal of responsibility upon experimental social science.

-(Written by Tatsuya Kameda, Professor of Graduate School of Humanities and Sociology / 2018)
+(Written by KAMEDA Tatsuya, Professor, Graduate School of Humanities and Sociology / 2018)